An illustrated celebration of the engineering around us

 What Is A Bi-Stable Mechanism?

 They are everywhere.
 Light switches, earbud cases, old slider phones.
-Bi-stable refers to something that has two stable states.
+The term "Bi-stable" refers to something that has two stable states.
 In this case the lid is stable when it is closed and open.
-But everywhere in between, it is not stable.
+But everywhere in between, it is unstable.

 Let's walk through the different states.